 EIA Environmental Impact Assessment, at the time of writing as required by The Town and Country Planning (Environmental Impact Assessment) (England and Wales) Regulations 2017; The Town and Country Planning (Environmental Impact Assessment (Scotland) Regulations 2017; and The Planning (Environmental Impact Assessment) Regulations (Northern Ireland) 2017 as may be amended from time to time having regard to the Environmental Impact Assessment Directive (85/337/EEC) (as amended).
 ES Environmental Statement, the document that reports the work undertaken for EIA.
-Fugitive Dust Fugitive emissions are those which are not collected and released under controlled physical conditions, e.g. emitted from a stack.
-On a construction site, dust emissions occur as a result of many site activities and are typically fugitive.
+Fugitive Dust Fugitive emissions are those which are not collected and released under controlled physical conditions from a definable source, e.g. from a stack.
+On a construction site, dust emissions can occur as a result of many different site activities and are therefore typically fugitive.
 HDV Heavy duty vehicles defined as vehicles with a gross weight greater than 3.5 tonnes.
-Impacts The changes in airborne concentrations and/or dust deposition NRMM Non-road mobile machinery is defined as any mobile machine or vehicle that is not solely intended for carrying passengers or goods on the road.
-In this context the plant used for demolition and construction activities, e.g. diggers / generators/ piling rigs.
-Nuisance The term nuisance dust is often used in a general sense when describing amenity dust.
+Impacts The changes in airborne concentrations and/or dust deposition NRMM Non-road mobile machinery is defined as any mobile machine, transportable equipment or vehicle that is not intended for carrying passengers or goods on the road.
+In this context it refers to machinery used for demolition and construction activities.
+Examples include, but are not limited to, excavators, telehandlers, cranes, piling rigs and power generators.
+5 Nuisance The term nuisance dust is often used in a general sense when describing amenity dust.
 However, this term also has specific meanings in environmental law: (a) Statutory nuisance, as defined in S79(1) of the Environmental Protection Act 1990 (as amended from time to time). (b) Private nuisance, arising from substantial interference with a person's enjoyment and use of his land. (c) Public nuisance, arising from an act or omission that obstructs, damages or inconveniences the rights of the community.
 Each of these applying in so far as the nuisance relates to the unacceptable effects of emissions.
 It is recognised that a significant loss of amenity may occur at lower levels of emission than would constitute a statutory nuisance.
 Note: as nuisance has a specific meaning in environmental law, and to avoid confusion, it is recommended that the term is not used in a more general sense.
 PM Abbreviation for particulate matter suspended in the air.
 PM{10} is airborne particulate matter with an aerodynamic diameter less than 10 microns (μ m); $PM{2.5}$ is less than 2.5 μ m.
 Project Controls Project controls represent the minimum measures taken on every demolition and construction project.
 Receptor A location that may be affected by dust emissions during demolition and construction.
 Human receptors include locations where people spend time and where property may be impacted by dust.
 Ecological receptors are habitats that might be sensitive to dust.
-See Section 4.2.
+See Section 4.2 .
 Risk The likelihood of an adverse event occuring.
-Trackout The transport of dust and dirt from the construction/demolition site onto the public road network, where it may be deposited and then re-suspended by vehicles using the network.
-This arises when heavy duty vehicles (HDVs) leave the construction/demolition site with dusty materials, which may then spill onto the road, and/or when HDVs transfer dust and dirt onto the road having travelled over muddy ground on site.